jina-ai/jina/docs/chapters/simple_exec.md

-# Built-in Simple Executors and Reserved `yaml-path` in Jina
+# Built-in Simple Executors and Reserved `uses` in Jina

 ## What is Simple Executor?